-In many ways, the pandemic put our personal lives in the slow lane, but for many it accelerated the pace and degree of change in our work lives; from new tools to new skills to new ways of operating the business.
+The pandemic put our personal lives in the slow lane, but for many, it accelerated the pace and degree of change in our work lives; from new tools to new skills to new ways of operating the business.
 With so much thrash and distraction, we might expect leadership or personal growth to have slipped since the pandemic began.

-But, despite the massive disruptions we have faced and continue to face, for those with personalized support, we continue to see positive trajectories of growth and development.
-In fact, the average learning hours for those with BetterUp has increased –by 53%– relative to when the pandemic began.
+But, despite the massive disruptions, for those with personalized support we continue to see positive trajectories of growth and development.
+In fact, the average learning hours for those with BetterUp has increased – by 53% – relative to when the pandemic began.
 The pandemic interfered with a lot of things, but growth isn’t one of them.

 To find the answers, we looked at growth rate data across 32 leadership and thriving mindsets and behaviors over the past several years from people with access to BetterUp.
 We compared the average growth achieved within 4 months of working with a coach during non-pandemic times to that during the pandemic.

-We found several aspects of human thriving that had outsized pandemic growth.
+We found several aspects of human thriving had outsized pandemic growth.